-State of Emergency and Stage 4 Business Restrictions
+State of Emergency

-A State of Emergency was declared in Victoria on 16 March 2020 to manage coronavirus (COVID-19) and extended to midnight 13 September 2020.
+A State of Emergency was declared in Victoria on 16 March 2020 to manage coronavirus (COVID-19) and has now been extended to 8 November 2020.
 This provides the Chief Health Officer with additional powers to issue directions to help contain the spread of COVID-19 and keep Victoria safe.
 In line with National Cabinet decisions, the Victorian Government is progressively reviewing its directions and community restrictions.
 Further announcements have been made by the Premier and the Building and Construction Industry is now subject to restricted business activities.